5 Countries Where Real Estate Is Still Incredibly Cheap In 2026

 The unemployment rate spiked after the financial crisis but has gradually decreased in recent years.
 However, youth unemployment remains a concern.
 Efforts to address this issue involve initiatives to enhance education and training programs.

 Another residual problem with Cyprus’ economy is its trade deficit, as the country imports more goods and services than it exports.
-The trade balance is influenced by factors such as tourism, shipping, and the services sector.
+Fpr example, the trade balance is influenced by factors such as tourism, shipping, and the services sector.

 Cyprus’ economy is somewhat dependent on these few key sectors, including tourism, real estate, and services.
 Diversification remains a priority to mitigate risks associated with over-reliance on specific industries.